thenocturnaldevgypsy-io/nightfall-bootstrap-template-personal/CONTRIBUTING.md

    - `enhancement` : new feature or request

    Do your best to fill out each field, preferably in as much detail as possible.
-- Assign the ticket to me ([Abegail Torrendon / TheNocturnalDevGypsy](https://github.com/thenocturnaldevgypsy-io)) so I can review and I'll work on it.
+- Assign the ticket to me ([Abegail Torrendon / TheNocturnalDevGypsy](https://github.com/thenocturnaldevgypsy-io)) so I can review and I'll work on it (or we can do a collaboration).